virage81/Study/Cpu and ALU.md

 This timing marks are electronic and very rapid.

 The arithmetical-logical unit (ALU) is that portion of the computer in which the arithmetical operations, namely, addition, subtraction, multiplication, division and exponentiation, called for in the instructions are performed.

-Programs and the data on which the control unit and the ALU operate, must be in internal memory in order to be processed.
-Thus, if located on secondary memory devices such as disks or tapes, programs and data are first loaded into internal memory.

 The primary components of the ALU are banks of bistable devices, which are called register.
 Their purpose is to hold the numbers involved in the calculation and hold the result temporarily unit they can be transferred to memory.